Due to how challenging cancer treatment is, scientists and physicians are always looking for innovative techniques to treat this debilitating disease.

 Radiation therapy has been documented to cause cognitive decline in patients who have brain tumors, and the beams are pointed at their skulls.

-Radiation therapy is a great technique to specifically target some tissues without having to perform invasive procedures, such as surgery.
+Radiation therapy is a great technique to specifically target some tissues without performing invasive procedures, such as surgery.

-Over time, this technique has become more efficient than ever to the point where an entire subspecialty in medicine is dedicated to treating cancer patients with radiotherapy.
+Over time, this technique has become more efficient than ever, where an entire subspecialty in medicine is dedicated to treating cancer patients with radiotherapy.

 If you have questions about radiation therapy, feel free to ask them in the comment section below.